jeka5555/Star-Rating-SVG/README.md

 # Star-Rating-SVG
-one SVG file and nothing more
+One SVG file and nothing more.